huckgreen/hello-world/README.md

 **2. Black Sands Beach -** A clothing optional beach on the north side of the Golden Gate Bridge.
 [Link](https://www.californiabeaches.com/beach/black-sands-beach-marin-headlands/)

 **3. Folsom District -** Leave it to the gays to fly the biggest, rainbow flag in the city of San Francisco.
-Travel to this area on the F train if you are looking for a cool, retro way of intercity travel
+Travel to this area on the F train if you are looking for a cool, retro way of intercity travel.

 **4. Archimedes "Baynas" -** This bathhouse is nestled on the edge of the bay water in the south east side of San Francisco.
 A russian, nude/clothing optional bathhouse that includes a full bar and restuarant.
 A chic amazing experience to pamper yourself and take a day at the spa.
 Weekends can get crowded so get there early!
 [Link](http://www.banyasf.com/)